 Here is the handy printable recipe:

-- 1 pound ground beef (or turkey, chicken, Italian sausage, rabbit, bison)
+- 1 pound ground beef (or turkey (or turkey, chicken, Italian sausage, rabbit, bison)

 - 3 ounces Tomato Paste

-- 1 Tablespoon Worcestershire sauce (2 Tablespoons if using ground turkey)
+- 1 Tablespoon Worcestershire sauce (2 Tbls if using turkey)

 - 2 teaspoons Dried Basil